 First-class Citations

-When citing a reference, do not refer to it directly as if
+When citing a reference, do not refer to it directly as if it were a part of speech.

 An alternative approach is in [13].